A13xB0/GoBroke/README.md

 1. Client metadata is not synchronized between instances
 2. Logic handlers run only on the instance that receives the message
 3. Redis becomes a single point of failure unless using Cluster/Sentinel

-For a complete example of Redis integration, see [examples/redis/main.go](examples/redis/main.go).

 ## Best Practices